The Best Floorstanding Speakers For 2025

 Having a smaller speaker attempting to do the same could lead to less than desirable results.

-Having a smaller speaker in a large room can be disappointing when attempting to turn it up, simply because it doesn’t have enough legroom to do so.
+Having a smaller speaker in a large room can be disappointing if it doesn’t have the power to push enough sound when turned up.

-This can lead to you of course not being able to hear it, but actually also leads to another problem in the form of distortion.
+This can lead to you not being able to hear it, but also another problem: distortion.

 This results in a very scratchy and garbled sound that is unpleasant to say the least.